-It’s 2019 and the US government already has all the major information about your annual taxes, so why are we still filing tax forms like its 1960?
-Sadly automated tax filing already exists in many countries, so why not here in the US.
+It’s 2019 and the US government already has all the major information about your annual taxes, so why are we still filing tax forms like its 1950’s?
+Sadly automated tax filing already exists in many countries, so why not here in the US? simple answer corporate greed.,the tax preparation industry and lobbyists have pushed hard to prevent any sort of talk of automated filing.

-This may seem strange; but the United States government ALREADY has all the major tax information it needs to complete your return.
+Consider this for a second; the United States government ALREADY has all the major tax information it needs to complete your return.
 Let’s take a peek at this .
-Any significant income (such as W2, 1099 interest and distributions, capital gains etc. ) and expenses (your dependents, property tax, state taxes etc) are all already reported to the IRS by the different organizations that we are involved with.. so why don’t they just send you a completed return to approve?
+Any significant income (such as W2, 1099 interest and distributions, capital gains etc. ) and major expenses (your dependents, property tax,capital losses (Stock, bonds) , gambling losses, state taxes etc) are all already reported to the IRS by the different organizations that we are involved with.. so why don’t they just send you a completed return to approve?

 The answers vary , but the number one reason is the tax preparation industry and lobbyists have pushed hard to prevent any sort of talk of automated filing.